Saratoga, California: History

-Saratoga became agricultural, as did much of the rest of the valley; a few vineyards and orchards from this period remain today.
-After World War II the town quickly became urbanized, and it incorporated in 1956 mostly to avoid being annexed by San Jose.
+Saratoga became agricultural like much of the rest of the valley; a few vineyards and orchards from this period remain today.
+The Miller-Melone Ranch is the last remaining prune ranch home in Saratoga and was listed on the National Register of Historic Places on April 1, 1993.
+After World War II, the town quickly became urbanized, and it incorporated in 1956 mostly to avoid being annexed by San Jose.
 A slogan during the campaign to incorporate the city of Saratoga was "Keep it rural," according to historian Willys I. Peck.
-Today the city serves as a bedroom community for upper-middle class and upper class Silicon Valley tech workers and executives.
+Today the city serves as a bedroom community for upper class Silicon Valley tech workers and executives.

 Saratoga drew notoriety for the suicide of Audrie Pott, a 15-year-old Saratoga High School student, September 2012.
-The three teenagers charged with sexually assaulting Pott pleaded guilty and served time in juvenile hall for the sexual assault.
+The three teenagers who were charged with sexually assaulting Pott pleaded guilty and served time in juvenile hall for the sexual assault.
+Saratoga High School is depicted in Steven Spielberg's 2022 film The Fabelmans.

 Geography

 Saratoga is bordered by Cupertino and San Jose to the north, a small portion of Campbell and Los Gatos to the east, and Monte Sereno to the southeast.
 Saratoga is located at 37.272443°N 122.019538°W. According to the United States Census Bureau, the city has a total area of 12.8 sqmi, all of it land.
 Within its borders, Saratoga includes lush redwood forests, foothills suitable for wine grapes and sunny valley floor once covered with prune and apricot orchards, now with suburban homes, schools and churches.

 Neighborhoods in Saratoga include Brookview and Pride's Crossing in the north part of the city, Blue Hills and Greenbrier in the northwest area, and Congress Springs in the southwestern corner of Saratoga.
 The Golden Triangle, a name invented by real estate agents, is an area bounded by Saratoga Avenue, Saratoga-Sunnyvale Road and Cox Avenue.
-The Golden Triangle consists mostly of four-bedroom ranch homes (with values ranging from between $1 to $3 million) on quarter acre lots that are gradually being replaced by Mediterranean custom designs.
+The Golden Triangle consists mostly of four-bedroom ranch homes (with values ranging from between $1 and $3 million) on quarter acre lots that are gradually being replaced by Mediterranean custom designs.
 Northeast of the Golden Triangle is a neighborhood known as Saratoga Woods, a small community located behind Prospect High School north of Cox.
-Bellgrove Circle is a popular neighborhood located next to highway 85.
-The land of Bellgrove Circle, once used as a vineyard, was previously owned by Paul Masson Winery and is east of Saratoga Avenue and north of Rt 85.
-Kentfield is south of Rt 85 and also east of Saratoga Avenue.
+Bellgrove Circle is a popular neighborhood located next to Route 85.
+The land of Bellgrove Circle, once used as a vineyard, was previously owned by Paul Masson Winery and is east of Saratoga Avenue and north of Routet 85.
+Kentfield is south of Route 85 and east of Saratoga Avenue.
 Parker Ranch is a very affluent neighborhood with 1 acre minimum lots, west of Saratoga-Sunnyvale Road and up into the hills.
 The downtown area along Big Basin Way is known as the Village.